 Etia is an deserted medieval village, located near Lithines of Sitia province, which in its heyday was the largest village of the area with more than 500 residents.
 It is worth strolling among the Venetian buildings of the village.
-Here in the late 15th century, the Venetian master Pietro Dei Mezzo, which was the feudal lord of the surrounding area, built the mansion De Mezzo, known as Villa De Mezzo or Seraglio.
+Here in the late 15th century, the Venetian master Pietro Dei Mezzo, who was the feudal lord of the surrounding area, built the mansion De Mezzo, known as Villa De Mezzo or Seraglio.
 It was one of the most glorious Venetian buildings in Crete.
 It had rectangular shape and three floors.
 Several rooms were vaulted (with arches) and the building was richly decorated and the blazon of De Mezzo family was prominent all over the mansion.
 A blazon was also located on the facade of the building.

 The lord Dei Mezzo was hospitable, as evidenced by the inscription above the entrance Intra vostra signiora senza rispetto (Step in, without any inhibition).
 The entire chateau was fortified by walls and a large yard in the east side.
 On the east side of the courtyard, there was a fountain, which was channeled by the aqueduct in Kamaraki, 1.5km away.
 Outside of the wall, there were small fountains, for the travelers.
 When the Turks conquered the region of Sitia, the mansion fell into their hands and became the house of the senior Turkish official, who was given the surrounding area.
 Then, several more building were erected around the yard.
 In 1701, the Turks built the fountain mentioned above.